hazybluedot/hazyblue.me/content/posts/2013-08-21-honing-your-digital-imagination.md

 </figure>

-An entirely new medium came into existence with the invention of the motion picture camera, though it should come as no surprise that the earliest motion pictures were little more than plays recorded to film.
+An entirely new medium came into existence with the invention of the motion picture camera by Louis Le Prince in 1888.
+It should come as no surprise that the earliest motion pictures were little more than plays recorded to film.
 Talkies quickly replaced silent films in the 1920s, but film of the era was still at its infancy as directors were learning the new flexibility of the medium.
 It was Orson Welles first feature film, Citizen Kane, that marks the new era of film based expression.
 Citizen Kane made [innovations](http://en.wikipedia.org/wiki/Citizen_Kane#Filmmaking_innovations) in nearly every aspect of film production: